2013 'Kindness to Animals' Student Art Contest Finalists! Click here to view.

 For information about staff visits to your school, our Paws for Love adoption program, or our Pet Wellness Seminars (teaching basic pet first aid & pet CPR), contact our Humane Education Department at 760-601-3761 or email us at firstname.lastname@example.org

-Second Grade: Focuses on dog bite prevention and safe behavior around dogs.
-Students view the award winning BCSPCA's "Bite Free" video and then the message is reinforced by role playing dog safety scenarios.
+- First grade Bite Free is a 45 minute presentation that focuses on dog bite prevention and safe behavior around dogs.
+Students view the award winning "Bite Free" video, afterwards, the we reinforce the message by role playing dog safety scenarios.

 Service Learning: Our clinic and animal shelter is a great place for students to learn and experience the functions in an animal medical center.
 Animal Samaritans is currently involved in the job shadowing program with the Health Academies at Coachella Valley High School and La Quinta High School.
 We also welcome veterinary assistant interns from ROP in Indio.
 Please contact our Education Department if you are interested in providing this hands-on opportunity to your students.